FusionAuth/fusionauth-site/site/docs/v1/tech/guides/lambda.md

 # ok
 ```

 Note that using `eval` in JavaScript is a massive security risk.
-Anyone with access to your FusionAuth admin UI can put malicious code into your lambdas that could do anything on your local machine with Node.js.
-To keep safe, run your tests only in a Docker or LXC container with no disk access.
+Anyone with access to your FusionAuth admin UI can put malicious code into your lambdas that could use Node.js to access your local disk, or send passwords over the Internet.
+To keep safe, run your tests only in a Docker or LXC container with no disk access to your physical machine, and no passwords stored in the container.

 ### How To Run All The Tests
 If you want to run your entire test suite, use the following command.